Shader modules

 }

-variable contains the index of the current vertex.
+annotated variable in the parameters contains the index of the current vertex.

 and w